zaki1003/ProductsManager-CostCalculator/README.md

 # ProductsManager-CostCalculator
-Products Management system with cost calculator using C# and SQLite.
+Products Management system with cost calculator built using C# and SQLite.

 ## Features